andrijun0406/csc-lab-mslab-azurestackhci23h2/05-AzArcVM-Management/README.md

 > the VM is not part of clustergroup yet so you can not use cluster view in Windows Admin Center
 * Setup the Ubuntu OS and enter your admin username and password
 ![Setup Ubuntu OS](images/setup-ubuntuOS.png)
-* Configure and clean up the VM
+* Configure and clean up the VM (you can ssh or RDP)

 ```bash
 sudo apt update && sudo apt upgrade